pklim2/bus-458-final-app/README.md

 **Data Scientist Salary Predictor**

-This Streamlit app predicts a user's annual compensation based on their background in data science, programming, cloud usage, and professional experience.
+This Streamlit app predicts a user's annual compensation based on their personal background

 🔍 Features:

-Input all relevant personal and professional details:
+-Input all relevant personal and professional details:

-Years of coding experience
+-Years of coding experience

-Years of machine learning experience
+-Years of machine learning experience

-Amount spent on ML/cloud in the past 5 years
+-Amount spent on ML/cloud in the past 5 years

-Country of residence
+-Country of residence

-Current job title
+-Current job title

-Industry of current employer
+-Industry of current employer

-ML usage status at current company
+-ML usage status at current company

-Predict expected salary using a trained regression model
+Predicts an expected salary using a trained regression model

 ![1](https://github.com/user-attachments/assets/c64dfee0-e895-45c7-89f7-5569d885ceed)